 To be honest, racing horses is really not my thing, but my dad is a huge fan, and because I grew up with the Saturday afternoons of dramatic cheering and whimpers, it did have a big impact on me.
 When my father requested—okay…actually begged me to drive him up to Saratoga Racetrack from Vermont—I tried, but found it hard to say no!

 But Saratoga is not like any other racetrack.
-Its ambience and history set it apart.
+Its ambiance and history set it apart.
 So I would say that Saratoga can take a non-racing fan and turn her into a huge Saratoga fan!
 And since my parents loved it from almost the beginning of their marriage, where they would spend special anniversaries at Saratoga Race Track, I had to honor his request.

 One night we stayed at The Gideon Putnam, as I wrote about here.
 The second night we stayed at The Residence Inn at The Marriott.
 It had several pluses: close to town, very close to I-87, a good breakfast with lovely ladies offering homemade smoothies and egg sandwiches, and a free shuttle to the Saratoga Racetrack.
 After staying the first night at The Gideon Putnam, I was disappointed that the front desk man could not show us to our room.
 But this is not a hotel, and does not have the level of service that the Gideon Putnam offers; it’s more like serviced apartments where people stay for an average of five days, and in the off-season it’s a more reasonable rate.